So Hot You Cant Breathe: Extreme Heat Hits The Philippines - UrduPoint

 Vista said a shower of rain on Tuesday night offered some temporary relief but it was "back to being super hot" on Wednesday.

-Sweltering temperatures in the capital Manila forced many schools to switch to remote learning.
-The heat index reached 45C (113F) on Tuesday and was expected to hit 44C (111F) on Wednesday.
+Sweltering temperatures in the capital Manila forced more than 400 schools to switch to remote learning.
+The heat index reached 45C on Tuesday and was expected to hit 44C on Wednesday.

 In drought-stricken Occidental Mindoro province, government employee Mary Ann Gener said people working indoors where there was air conditioning were fine.